 Phonics in Motion© (PIM) is a revolutionary method of engaging children in the exploration and understanding of sounds as part of early literacy.
-Developed by Dr. Terry Kindervater, Phonics in Motion© incorporates auditory, visual and kinesthetic motion cues to help students learn phonemic awareness and develop phonic skills as they learn to read and write.
-Coordinating the sounds of letters, letter combinations and words together with visual and tactile motions, the PIM method has accelerated the learning of hundreds of students at all skill levels.
+Developed by Dr. Terry Kindervater, an educator whose students struggled to learn with boring one-size-fits-all curriculums, Phonics in Motion© incorporates auditory, visual and kinesthetic motion cues to help students develop phonic skills as they learn to read and write.
+Coordinating the sounds of letters, letter combinations and words together with visual and tactile motions, the PIM method has accelerated the learning of thousands of students at all skill levels.

-Parents love Phonics in Motion© because they see their children succeed in reading and writing as they learn in a fun and interactive way.
+Parents love seeing their children succeed in reading and writing as they learn in a fun and interactive way with Phonics in Motion©.

-Starting in Pre-K, districts use Phonics in Motion© to teach literacy because it works for students year after year.
+Districts rely on Phonics in Motion© to create winning schools with improved literacy scores.
+PIM works for teachers and students year after year.

-PIM has also created a series of tools to help you teach the PIM Method at home or at school.
-These tools include the Reading and Writing Monster™, the Language Calendar™ and the Vowel House™.
-Used together, the components help teachers and parents integrate phonemic awareness, phonics, modeled writing and word work into a balanced literacy program, addressing the Reading Foundational Skills of Common Core.
+Phonics in Motion offer the tools needed for you to teach with the PIM system.
+The four components include the Kinesthetic Motions for the Phoneme Writing Monster™ (KMPs), the Reading and Writing Monster™, the Language Calendar™ and the Vowel House™.
+Used together, the system helps teachers and parents integrate phonemic awareness, phonics, modeled writing and word work into a balanced literacy program.

 Kinesthetic Motion for the Phonemes

 READING & WRITING MONSTER™

 Letter Formation & Directionality

 Meet the Founder, Terry Kindervater, Ph.D.

 Dr. Terry Kindervater spent four decades teaching in preschools, elementary schools, and universities.
 She began her career as a teacher of the deaf and is passionate about early literacy and the remediation of those who struggle to read and write.